thibaudmerlin/IntuneLogonScript-template/README.md

 - Create a new App Registration in AzureAD, name Company-LogonScript (Single Tenant, no redirect uri)
 - Add API permissions : Directory.Read.All (application), Group.Read.All (application)
 - Create a secret and save the value
-- Save the Client(app) ID2, save the Tenant ID
+- Save the Client(app) ID, save the Tenant ID

 ## 2. Create an Azure Function
 ![image](https://user-images.githubusercontent.com/107478270/202448508-069eb0e6-a4ec-4e92-8bd7-a393fc10611c.png)